Thursday, May 8

 Eduardo Viveiros de Castro

-National Museum of Rio de Janeiro
+National Museum of the Federal University of Rio de Janeiro

 Lisa Wedeen